altunenes/altunenes.github.io/content/projects/project_1.md

 +++
 title = "Rusty Art"
-description = "Creative Coding And Optical illusions With Rust and WGSL" weight = 1
+description = "Creative Coding And Visual illusions With Rust and WGSL" weight = 1

 [extra]